 Read time: 4 minutes

 Back in the day, the process of developing software fell in step with the waterfall method.
 Stages were rigidly defined and scheduled.
 The outcome of one development phase determined the input for the next phase in sequence.
-This linear sequence felt productive at the time.
+At the time, this linear sequence felt productive.

 Zero collaboration made for total miscommunication.

 Director of Development Lisa Cockrell was there to bear witness.
 Her cloistered team would spend two months buried in their greatest efforts.
 At the end of what they thought was a victory, they presented stakeholders with an off-the-rails solution answering a few needs—but not all of them.

 Some time would pass before Issuetrak found its footing to take evolutionary steps for all development-kind.

 Development has long since transitioned to an agile-scrum methodology, which guarantees quality support for Issuetrak’s partners.